BYLAW C: REQUIREMENTS FOR BREEDERS

 In respect of the tests referred to in Section 2.2 above the Board shall be responsible for the costs thereof should the tests be positive.
 If only one animal should prove to be negative, the owner shall be liable to pay for the tests and the costs of such further tests required by the Board.

 Breeders must ensure that applications for Birth Certificates (refer to Bylaw A.2) are completed correctly and in full.
-It must include the ID, microchip numbers, and DNA profiles of the parents, as well as the microchip numbers of the puppies.
+It must include the computer number, microchip numbers, and DNA profiles of the parents, as well as the microchip numbers of the puppies.

 REFUSAL OF APPLICATIONS